 As I reflect on this, I wonder if my personal P’s can assist you in gaining a new perspective, and even lead you to hope for a better career in nursing.
 Stop for a moment and self-reflect.
 What is it you need to gain inspiration and hope for a better future for yourself in nursing?
 I will ask that question again at the end of this writing – along with another thought-provoking question.

 Let’s take a closer look at each of the P’s, below, all of which are part of an interlinked process of personal and professional growth with forward momentum.

-to empower through competency to become and live your Potential
+Progressive Power: acquiring progressive knowledge and personal and professional skills to empower through competency to become and live your potential

-Production – readiness to lead through competency derived from knowledge, skill, and
+Production: readiness to lead through competency derived from knowledge, skill, and personal growth

-Our expert faculty guide our nursing students and help them find their purpose as they pursue their life’s work.
-Ottawa University has a flexible online format with 8-week terms to help you finish your degree faster.
-Additionally, we provide even more flexibility with different programs that meet the diverse needs of our students.
+Ottawa University’s expert faculty guide our brave nursing students and help them find their purpose as they pursue their life’s work.
+We have a flexible online format with 8-week terms to help you finish your degree faster.
+Additionally, we provide even more flexibility with a wide range of programs that meet the diverse needs of our students.

 Learn more about our RN-BSN degree program which helps nurses complete their BSN while working and meeting family responsibilities or our RN-MSN pathway for nurses interested in advancing directly from ADN through BSN to MSN.
 Keep in mind, that our MSN specialization is offered in both nursing leadership and nursing education.
 Find out more about the benefits of an advanced degree in nursing.